 I agree that if I have any commercial relationships that my presentation will be evidence-based and I will disclose my relationship to the products/services from that entity.
-Additionally, I will not sell while and will avoid any appearance of impropriety or inordinate promotion of a product or service I sell or provide.
+Additionally, I will not sell during my presentation and will avoid any appearance of impropriety or inordinate promotion of a product or service I sell or provide.